InitRoot/Rock64AnsibleELK/README.md

 https://www.guru99.com/ansible-tutorial.html

 ## CONFIGS TO UPDATE STILL MANUAL:
 Run the below configurations manually after running the Anisble script.
-This has not been automated yet.
+These have not been automated yet.

 ### ELK STACK SETUP:
 	If you rerun the Ansible script remove failed items as its already installed and rerun.
 Can always attempt to do manually, but defeats the purpose.

-	xpack.ml.enabled: false

 ### LOGSTASH:
 	.//usr/share/logstash/bin/logstash-plugin install logstash-filter-translate